mkpankov/qake/README.md

 GNU Make is an old dependency tracking program.
 Over the years, it gained a lot of features that are hard to use in a maintainable way.
 Such as, [built-in implicit rules](https://www.gnu.org/software/make/manual/html_node/Catalogue-of-Rules.html).
 It also improved in several areas, but these improvements are still optional to be compatible with older Makefiles.

+For example:
+* GNU Make 4.0 has option to sync output of multiple parallel jobs (-O);
+* It also has option to disable built-in implicit recipes and variables (-r and -R);
+* One can now use custom recipe prefix instead of TAB character, making for more explicit Makefiles;
+* --trace enables tracing of full targets (with prerequisites that caused the target to update).

 Let's *break* backwards compatibility.
 Let's squeeze every drop of goodness GNU Make has to offer.
 Let's make a build system that is easier to use and is more featureful.

 ## Goal